Contact for Request personal information in RMV records

 How to request Request personal information in RMV records

-Mail the completed form, applicable fee, and photocopy of your identification to:
+Mail the completed form, applicable fee (check or money order payable to MassDOT), and photocopy of your identification to:

 P.O.
 Box 55889